BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 - Best Mean Parameters for SVM Regression : C': 0.5, 'Kernel': 'linear', 'Class Weight': 'balanced',  with a mean score of 0.8769
 - Best Mean Parameters for kNN : 'neighbors': 9, 'Class Weight': 'uniform',  with a mean score of 0.8744
 - Best Mean Parameters for AdaBoost : 'n_estimators': 50, 'learning_rate': 0.01,  with a mean score of 0.8744
-- Best Mean Parametersfor Neural Network : {'Hidden Layers': (50,), 'Activation': 'tanh', 'Alpha': 0.01},  with a mean score of 0.8719
+- Best Mean Parameters for Neural Network : {'Hidden Layers': (50,), 'Activation': 'tanh', 'Alpha': 0.01},  with a mean score of 0.8719

 According to the above results, the most suitable model was determined as SVM and therefore the SVM model was used in the determination phase.

+## **Evaluation of Model Performance**

+We used Accuracy, Precision, Recall metrics and ROC curve methods to evaluate model performance.
+- Accuracy: Accuracy is the ratio of examples that the model predicted correctly to the total predictions and it  is equal to 0.9020 for our test set.
+- Precision: Precision is the rate at which the samples predicted by the model to be positive are actually positive, and the value of this metric for the test set is equal to 0.3036 as a macro average.
+- Recall: Recall measures how much of the true positive samples the model can accurately predict and was measured at 0.3297 for the test set.
+- ROC & AUC: ROC is a probability curve and the area under it, AUC, represents the degree or measure of separability.
+As the area under the curve increases, the discrimination performance between classes increases.
+These areas were found to be 0.48 for class 0, 0.58 for class 1, and 0.94 for class 2.

 ## *Next Steps*
 - Choosing suitable machine learning algorithms for the predicting.